2023 Most Popular Religious Studies Bachelor's Degree Schools in Tennessee

 Women make up 83% of the religion majors at the school.

 With a ranking of #8, Southern Adventist University did quite well on this year’s most popular schools for religious studies students working on their bachelor’s degree.
-Located in the suburb of Collegedale, Southern Adventist is a private not-for-profit college with a small student population.
+Located in the suburb of Collegedale, Southern Adventist is a private not-for-profit school with a small student population.

 Of the 3 students majoring in religion at Lane College, 67% are male and 33% are female.